 Step 3 Below gross margin, add the next element as expenses.
 Under expenses, list all the potential expenditures to be incurred by the organization for operating under certain conditions.
 The list can include items like salary, utilities, depreciation, etc. Set up a formula to total all the possible expenses and name it “Total expenses”.

 Step 4 Now below total expenses add the field to enter the taxes to be incurred during the period.
 Set the formula to deduct the possible taxes with total expenses to get the projected net income.

 Step 5 On the second column add all the actual values from the last calculated income statement to provide a reference in the pro-Forma income statement.
 Save the file.

-1 You need to plan ahead from where you revenue is coming and you will be spending money.
-With a pro-Forma projection you will have no idea whether your business will be making or losing money.
+1 You need to plan ahead from where your revenue is coming and you will be spending money.
+With a pro-Forma projection, you will have no idea whether your business will be making or losing money.
 They are just the best guess on what will happen to your company.

 2 Know your business model in and out, you can’t create financial projections without knowing where your money is coming from and how much it will cost you to bring it.3 Make sure you don’t forget any expenses.
 Many first time entrepreneurs simply forget the expenses and project an incorrect pro-forma income Statement.

 4 Clearly define all your assumptions since they are the base for a projected value for any item in the income statement.
 Back all your information with strong reasons to avoid any confusion with the investors.

 Create a best, likely, and worst-case scenario separately in the statement.
 This will indicate to the investors how fragile your company is.